sebastian-lenz/divinity-vscode/README.md

 ### Installation

 - Open the extensions tab (usually the last button in the action bar.
-You can lso use the shortcut Ctrl+Shift+X)
+You can also use the shortcut Ctrl+Shift+X)
 - Search for "divinity-vscode"
 - On the plugin page, click the "Install", then the "Enable" button